Texas Foster Family Association By-laws & Constitution

 PARLIAMENTARY AUTHORITY: The rules contained in the current edition of 'Robert's Rules of Order Newly Revised' shall govern the ASSOCIATION in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the ASSOCIATION may adopt.

-ARTICLE IV BOARD OF DIRECTORS
+BOARD OF DIRECTORS

 SECTION 1

-GENERAL POWERS: The executive authority shall be invested in the Board of Directors, which shall be responsible for the day to day management of the ASSOCIATION.
+GENERAL POWERS: The executive authority shall be invested in the Board of Directors, which shall be responsible for the day-to-day management of the ASSOCIATION.

-1. EXECUTIVE DIRECTOR: The Board of Directors may contract with an Executive Director to carry out the policies and programs of the corporation.
+A. EXECUTIVE DIRECTOR: The Board of Directors may contract with an Executive Director to carry out the policies and programs of the corporation.
 The Executive Director shall manage the day-to-day programmatic affairs of the corporation and shall report to the Board of Directors.

 SECTION 2